Japanese Knotweed Removal

 If you're looking for the best in invasive plant removal in South West of England, Environet is your answer.
 Our dedicated, highly experienced team based in Plymouth have what it takes to make all your problems disappear.
 As a company we are able to provide our customers with the benefits that only larger, specialist companies can offer, whilst maintaining a personalised, local feel to our service.

-Our Regional Director Emily Grant has lived in the South West for over 15 years and knows the region like the back of her hand.
+Our Director Emily Grant has lived in the South West for nearly 20 years and knows the region like the back of her hand.
 Emily has a wealth of residential and commercial experience and has successfully helped hundreds of Westcountry homeowners and developers tackle these invasive and destructive plants.